 Good advice is a precious resource to be showcased & celebrated.

 Advice from Mom is a cross-country advice podcast between a psychologist mom and her designer daughter.
 Each month, we tackle some of life's big questions with a variety of expert guests.
-This month, we are celebrating moms and exploring questions of mothering:
+This month, we capture advice to help you start something big:

 This podcast is founded on the belief that we need our mothers like we never have before.
 Not just our own mothers, but the mothers of the world.
 Once upon a time, advice from elders was easy to come by.
 Large families lived in one place and you knew all your neighbors.
 Now generations are divided by physical distance and an ever-widening technological gap.
 New ways of communicating leave older generations behind and divert our attention away from them.
 Why ask your parents when you can Google it?
 Sometimes you have to fight fire with fire, so we’re digitizing good old-fashioned Advice from Mom.
 The podcast will continue in the new year, with each episode tackling a different subject.
 The next topic is break-ups and creative pursuits and we are now accepting questions.